Peter Harle JP

-My views of Liverpool City Council from 2008 to 2022.
-Cllr Peter Harle JP
+My views of Liverpool City Council as an elected Councillor from 2008 to 2024.

-I was elected as a Councillor of the Liverpool Community Independents Team (LCIT) in September 2008, immediately following the Administrators term from 2004 to 2008.
+I was elected as a Councillor representing the Liverpool Community Independents Team (LCIT) in September 2008, immediately following the Administrators term from 2004 to 2008.

 The election resulted in three Liberal and three Independent Councillors, including Nadia Napoletano and Gary Lucas, having the majority over five Labor Councillors including the Mayor.

-That term of Council formulated and approved the construction of the Carnes Hill Community Centre project and the Kurrajong Road extensions to Cowpasture road.
-Both projects were completed during the 2012-2016 term of Council which Mayor Mannoun opened although planned and approved in the 2008-12 term while Wendy Waller was the popularly elected Mayor.
+The term of 2008 to 2012, with Mayor Waller and 3 Independents, formulated and approved the construction of the Carnes Hill Community Centre project and the much needed Kurrajong Road extension to Cowpasture Road.
+Both projects were planned and commenced in the 2008-12 term of Council and completed during the following term.
+Mayor Mannoun inherited the ribbon cutting honours for both projects.

-The 2016-2021 five-year term of Council was, in my humble opinion, the most stable during my 14 years as a Councillor, despite the financial impact of Covid 19.
+The 2016-2021 five-year term of Council was, in my humble opinion, the most stable during my 16 years as a Councillor, despite the financial impact of Covid 19.
+No political Party had overall control of Council, similar to the 2008-12 term.

-During that term around $400M was spent on Community projects and facilities including: Cirrillo Reserve, Stanton Reserve, Apex Park, Phillips Park and the Casula Parklands, a record not achieved in any previous term of Council.
+During 2016-2021 more than $400m was spent on Community projects and facilities including: Cirrillo Reserve, Stanton Reserve, Apex Park, Phillips Park, Miller Park, McGirr Park, Schoeffel Park, Croatia Park, St Andrews Park, Dunumbral Park, Casula Parklands, the refurbishment of the Michael Wendon Aquatic Centre and many smaller “pocket” park upgrades, a record not achieved in any previous term of Council.

-Council also met unexpected Asbestos remediation works amounting to a further $20M.
+Council also had to meet unexpected critical Asbestos remediation works adding a further $20M burden on the budget.

 The make-up of Council was; a Labor Mayor (Wendy Waller), 2 Independents (LCIT) 4 Labor and 4 Liberal Councillors.
 All worked together to achieve the best outcomes for the community.